migration

 Short answer

-Short answer: an AdvancedMD-to-Medi migration is a thirty to forty-five day operating-continuity project with a contract timing constraint that most per-practice migrations do not carry.
-AdvancedMD's annual subscription fees are non-cancelable during the contract term, which means the migration clock does not start on the day you decide to move — it starts at your renewal cliff.
-The data AdvancedMD hands over at exit is real but structured around a practice model: patient demographics, transaction history, clinical records, and scanned documents export through documented channels, but open-claim working state, in-flight appeals, Waystar enrollment ties established after the 2025 clearinghouse migration, and per-payer EDI agreements do not move automatically to any new system.
-The pattern that protects revenue is a forward-only Medi cutover with a sixty to ninety day legacy A/R closeout running in AdvancedMD, timed around the annual renewal boundary.
-Billing companies managing multiple practices through AdvancedMD's Central Billing Office face an additional consideration: each client practice may carry its own contract term, and those terms may not renew in the same month.
+For planning, we usually estimate around one business day per practice for the Medi cutover once exports and payer-enrollment inputs are ready, with one timing constraint most per-practice migrations skip: AdvancedMD's annual subscription fees are non-cancelable during the term, so the clock starts at your renewal date, not the day you decide to move.
+The export AdvancedMD hands over at exit is real but built around a practice model.
+Patient demographics, transaction history, clinical records, and scanned documents export through documented channels.
+Open-claim working state, in-flight appeals, the Waystar enrollment ties established in the 2025 clearinghouse migration, and per-payer EDI agreements do not.
+The approach that holds revenue is a forward-only Medi cutover with legacy A/R closeout running in AdvancedMD, timed to the renewal boundary.
+Billing companies on AdvancedMD's Central Billing Office carry one more variable: each client practice may hold its own contract term, and those terms may not renew in the same month.

-With AdvancedMD, there is a timing layer that does not exist in most per-practice migrations.
-AdvancedMD's published Terms of Service state that fees are non-cancelable during the subscription term.
-A billing company on an annual contract that decides to move in month four of twelve still owes the remaining eight months of platform fees, regardless of whether the practice has already cutover to a new system.
-BBB complaint records document instances of continued $429 per-provider monthly charges running months after a cancellation request was submitted, as well as settlement demands for early-exit buyouts.
-The renewal cliff is not a hypothetical — it is the actual constraint that determines when migration makes financial sense.
+AdvancedMD adds a timing layer most per-practice migrations skip.
+Its published Terms of Service state that fees are non-cancelable during the subscription term.
+A billing company on an annual contract that moves in month four still owes the remaining eight months of platform fees, whether or not the practice has cutover.
+BBB complaint records document continued $429 per-provider charges running months after a cancellation request, plus settlement demands for early-exit buyouts.
+The renewal date is the constraint that decides when migration makes financial sense.

-The outgoing agreement covers all claims with dates of service prior to cutover for at least sixty days, with weekly aging reconciliation and monthly performance reporting delivered to the billing company.
+The outgoing agreement covers every claim with a date of service before cutover for at least 60 days, with weekly aging reconciliation and monthly performance reporting to the billing company.

-The billing company retains documented access to AdvancedMD claim history and transaction records during and after the transition period — either through continued read-only account access or through a completed data export requested before termination.
+The billing company keeps documented access to AdvancedMD claim history and transaction records during and after the transition, either through continued read-only access or through a verified data export requested before termination.

-The second clause matters more than most billing companies realize before they sign the exit terms.
-BBB complaint records document at least one case where a practice paid for an extended read-only subscription at full cost simply to retain access to its own patient records after requesting account closure.
-AdvancedMD offers export options, but the export process requires developer assistance for the bulk formats, and fees for custom work beyond the self-service exports are quoted on request rather than published.
-Get the data export completed and verified before the account closes, not after.
+The second clause matters more than most billing companies expect.
+BBB records document a case where a practice paid full price for an extended read-only subscription just to keep access to its own patient records after requesting closure.
+AdvancedMD offers export options, but the bulk formats need developer assistance, and fees for custom work beyond the self-service exports are quoted on request.
+Complete and verify the export before the account closes, not after.

 What AdvancedMD actually exports

-AdvancedMD's data export and retrieval services provide several documented export paths.
-For practices going through the self-service route, the options are:
+AdvancedMD's data export and retrieval services provide several documented paths.
+On the self-service route, the options are:

-Patient Transaction Reports and Patient Visit Summary Reports export as CSV files through the Practice Management reporting module.
-These cover demographics, charges, payments, adjustments, visit details, diagnoses, procedures, and billing information.
+Patient Transaction Reports and Patient Visit Summary Reports export as CSV through the Practice Management reporting module.
+They cover demographics, charges, payments, adjustments, visit details, diagnoses, procedures, and billing information.

-The Practice Management bulk export produces a Microsoft Access database file through Utilities > Data Export.
-It includes demographics, transactions, appointment data, charges, payments, and write-offs.
-Users choose which data categories to include at export time.
+The Practice Management bulk export produces a Microsoft Access database file through Utilities > Data Export, with demographics, transactions, appointment data, charges, payments, and write-offs.
+You pick which data categories to include at export time.

 The EHR Data Portability Export produces a C-CDA XML file covering the USCDIv1 clinical data set: allergies, medications, problems, procedures, results, immunizations, clinical notes, and related documentation.

-The EHR bulk data export — the one that captures all clinical records including messages, prescriptions, lab results, and Word Merge templates — delivers as a SQL Server database backup (.bak file) and requires developer assistance to restore in SQL Server Management Studio.
-Scanned documents and images export in a folder structure organized by date, also requiring developer assistance.
+The EHR bulk data export captures all clinical records, including messages, prescriptions, lab results, and Word Merge templates.
+It delivers as a SQL Server database backup (.bak) and needs developer assistance to restore in SQL Server Management Studio.
+Scanned documents and images export as a date-organized folder structure, also requiring developer assistance.

-Several things are not included in the self-service exports and are not covered in any migration tier per AdvancedMD's published guidance.
-Financial transaction history for claim-level A/R aging is not carried into new systems through the standard export; the practical approach is to work down A/R within AdvancedMD rather than trying to import it into Medi.
-Open-claim working state — the follow-up notes, denial investigation threads, and in-process appeal documentation that billers accumulate on a claim — does not exist in the database as a structured export field.
+Several things sit outside the self-service exports and outside any migration tier in AdvancedMD's published guidance.
+Claim-level A/R aging history does not carry into a new system through the standard export, so the practical move is to work the A/R down within AdvancedMD rather than import it into Medi.
+Open-claim working state (follow-up notes, denial investigation threads, in-process appeal documentation) is not a structured export field.
 Per-payer billing rules, auto-posting thresholds, and scrub rule customizations do not move through any export.
-Those are configuration, not data, and they require re-implementation on the new system.
+Those are configuration, not data, and they get re-implemented on the new system.

-The export that billing companies in the AdvancedMD partner program need to confirm separately is what happens to CBO-level configuration: the cross-practice permission structure, the user role assignments across client databases, and the payer-level rules that are set at the billing company level rather than the individual practice level.
-None of that exports in the standard PM data package.
+Billing companies in the AdvancedMD partner program have to confirm one thing separately: what happens to CBO-level configuration.
+The cross-practice permission structure, the user role assignments across client databases, and the payer-level rules set at the billing-company level rather than the practice level do not appear in the standard PM data package.

 Migration planning checklist